HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 By the end of this tutorial, the user will be able to:

 *	Recognise the necessity of GPU-programming.
-*	Recognise the GPU-architecture and its functionality.
+*	Acquire some basic knowledge of the GPU-architecture and the functionality of the underlying models.
 *	Use appropriate constructs and clauses on either programming model to offload compute regions to the GPU device.
-*	Select and map regions of a code into a target device.
 *	Identify and assess the differences and similarities between the OpenACC and OpenMP offload features.
-*	Get some highlights of the OpenACC-to-OpenMP translation using the `Clacc` compiler platform.
+*	Get some highlights of the OpenACC-to-OpenMP translation using the `Clacc/Flacc` compiler platform.

 #### Table of Contents